Using Medicaid to purchase a Stairlift

 - Grants – Charitable funding may be available from local non-profit organizations.
 Your first step should be to contact your local Area Agency on Aging.
 You will be able to speak with experts about your situation and locate sources of funding and grants for your stairlift.

 - Buying used – Just like a house or car, buying a used stairlift is a great option to save money.
 Be sure to purchase from a reputable distributor.
 Try your best to avoid independent sellers as they do not provide the same comprehensive inspection and repair process, nor do they typically offer a warranty.

 - Payment plans and bank loans – Lack of mobility can be frustrating and help is usually required immediately.
 With payment plans and bank loans, you are able to receive the comfort and convenience of a stairlift now and pay it off over an extended period of time.

 - Rental / Rent-to-Own – If purchasing a stairlift is not the most cost-effective method for your budget, renting a stairlift may be your next best option.
 If you’re satisfied with the product after renting, you may have the option to then purchase the equipment.

-As we age, stairs can unfortunately become an intimidating and hazardous portion of our homes.
-A Stannah Stairlift can bring back the convenience and safety that accompanies independent mobility.
-You can find more information on ways to purchase your stairlift on the following page.
+As we age, stairs can unfortunately become an intimidating and hazardous part of our homes.
+A Stannah Stairlift can bring back the convenience and safety that comes with independent mobility.
+You can find more information on ways to purchase your stairlift here.